eternagame/OpenKnotScoreMATLAB/README.md

 ## Principle behind the Score

 The OpenKnot score was developed to provide a metric to Eterna Players to aid discovery of pseudoknots in the OpenKnot challenge based on SHAPE data.
-I t goes from 0 to 100, with higher values more likely to be pseudoknots.
+It goes from 0 to 100, with higher values more likely to be pseudoknots.

 A score above is 80 is estimated to have a pretty good chance for being a pseudoknot.
 RNA with score below 80 may also form pseudoknots -- its just that the SHAPE data cannot distinguish.